Take a typical classroom: the children have to be there by law; the teacher has to be there; the teaching assistants also have little choice.

 At Water Hall Primary in Milton Keynes, where 43 per cent of children are on free school meals, there has been a noticeable change in the type of volunteers.
 Increasingly, people are looking not just to share their experience, but also to gain skills.
 This means that while the primary concern of a school is the needs of the children, a successful relationship will also take into account the needs of volunteers.

 Deputy head Karen Roberts introduced a formal policy a couple of years ago to cover the school's work with volunteers.
-Prospective volunteers first go for an informal chat with her and, if they want to go ahead, Criminal Records Bureau or Disclosure Scotland checks are done.
+Prospective volunteers first go for an informal chat with her and, if they want to go ahead, Criminal Records Bureau (CRB) checks are done.
 Once all the paperwork is complete, a more formal interview takes place, where volunteers are told about the school's policies and training is given, if required.

 "If they're reading with children, we explain that we encourage children to turn the pages themselves and point to the words themselves.
 It's worth investing a little bit of time with them."

-While the school is keen to ensure volunteers have training where needed, it also has different sorts of volunteers - parents, secondary school pupils, undergraduates - doing jobs ranging from helping with literacy to accompanying school trips, working in the library and helping to serve free breakfasts.
+While the school is keen to ensure volunteers have training where needed, it also has different sorts of volunteers - parents, secondary school students, undergraduates - doing jobs ranging from helping with literacy to accompanying school trips, working in the library and helping to serve free breakfasts.

 "It makes people feel they can do things," she says.
 "We work really hard to get parents across the door - a lot of parents see schools as frightening places because they didn't have a good experience of school.